andris9/sewercide-ctf/SETUP.md

 If `deputy list` times out:

-1. Check you're on the correct network (VPN may be required)
+1. Check you're on the correct network (VPN is required)
 2. Verify the registry URL is correct
 3. Check your API token is valid